 There are a number of diseases, pathogens, and infections that may attack your breadfruit tree.
 It is important to be aware of breadfruit disease symptoms and types so that you can take measures to save your tree before it is too late.
 Your tree will be less likely to succumb to illnesses if you take care of it and provide it with everything it needs to grow and be healthy.

-This is a very tender tree, so growing it where temperatures drop below 60 degrees Fahrenheit (15 degrees Celsius) can make it susceptible to disease.
+This is a very tender tree, so growing it where temperatures drop below 60 degrees F. (15 C.) can make it susceptible to disease.
 It also needs fertile soil that runs deep and drains well, a lot of humidity, and a seasonal application of basic fertilizer.

 Diseases of Breadfruit Trees